Datavault-UK/automate-dv-docs/docs/tutorial/tut_point_in_time.md

 A Point-In-Time table is not needed for actually loading the data vault but is instead built with accordance to business needs.
 The PIT table will the bolster the query performance of the raw vault when the satellites are not loaded with cadence of each other.
-It will act as a pointer reference for the valid data entry's of the satellites for a given history described in an [as of dates table](../macros.md#As Of Date Structures) .
+It will act as a pointer reference for the valid data entry's of the satellites for a given history described in an [as of dates table](../macros.md#As-Of-Date-Table-Structures).
 To create a PIT table only two satellites are needed but this is not suggested, and a PIT table has more benefit when it references a greater number of satellites.

 #### Structure